How to Roofing Clean Gutters

 Cleaning The Interior Of Gutters

-However, if you need to clean your gutters the old fashioned way.
+However, if you need to clean your gutters the old-fashioned way.
 Take out a ladder and go section to section and remove all the debris.
 The biggest drawback to this is the ladder work.
 It is very easy to fall off of a ladder.
 Plus, climbing up and down a ladder 50 times may not be your idea of a good time on a Saturday afternoon.
 Also, Be careful not to crush your gutters with the ladder.

 If you live in a single-story house, your best bet may be a pressure washer with a special gutter attachment.
 It is never a good idea to try and use a ladder and a pressure washer at the same time.
 One problem with this method is the possibility of blowing water back into the house through the eaves, however, this is the preferred method.

-Actually getting on the roof and cleaning the gutters is a very bad idea, especially if you are not using to walking on roofs.
+Actually getting on the roof and cleaning the gutters is a very bad idea, especially if you are not used to walking on roofs.
 I have seen roofers walk up insane angles in order to do their job, but they are trained professionals.
 All it takes is one slip and your time could be up.

 Exterior Gutter Cleaning